Optimization and Identification of Lattice Quantizers: Lattice Quantizers in Dimensions --

 \section{Lattice Quantizers in Dimensions $10$--$16$}

-As a proof of concept, numerically optimized lattices were generated in dimensions $10$--$16$.
-Algorithm \ref{a:training} was implemented on a high-performance computer cluster, running on $100$ cores in parallel. \ea{Should we say more about the cluster?} Since the NSM is a nonconvex function of the elements of $\bB$ with potentially multiple local minima, we designed $100$ lattices in each dimension.
+As a proof of concept, lattices were numerically optimized in dimensions $10$--$16$.
+Algorithm \ref{a:training} was implemented on a high-performance computer cluster, running on $100$ cores in parallel.
+Since the NSM is a nonconvex function of the elements of $\bB$ with multiple minima, we designed $100$ lattices in each dimension.
 The optimization parameters are listed under ``Slow'' in Tab.~\ref{t:parameters}.

 The NSM $G$ of each lattice was numerically estimated as described in Sec.~\ref{s:estimation}.
 To compute $\hat G$ in \eqref{e:ghat}, lines $6$--$8$ of Algorithm \ref{a:training} were repeated many times (in this case, $10^8$ times), the obtained squared vector norms $\|\be\|^2$ were averaged, and the result was normalized.
 The variance $\hat\sigma^2$ of the NSM estimate $\hat G$ was estimated according to \eqref{e:sighat}.
-In each dimension, the lattice with the smallest $\hat G$ was selected for further analysis and possible identification.
+In each dimension, several lattices with the smallest $\hat G$ were selected for further analysis and possible identification.

+For the selected lattices in each dimension $n=10,\ldots,16$, the theta image was computed and plotted as described in Sec.~\ref{s:theta}.
+It turned out that these lattices have almost identical theta images, which suggests that they represent equivalent lattices, although their Gram (and generator) matrices are quite different.
+Specifically, the number of hits into the best equivalence class ranged from $16$ (for $n=15$) to $96$ (for $n=16$).
+It therefore seems plausible that $100$ trials in each dimension is more than enough to find the optimal lattices, although there is no guarantee.

-For the selected lattice in each dimension $n=10,\ldots,16$, the theta image was computed and plotted as described in Sec.~\ref{s:theta}.
-Vertical steps were identified visually for each lattice and exploited to define a system of equations as described in Sec.~\ref{s:exact}.
+For the best lattices in each dimension, vertical steps in their theta images were identified visually and exploited to define a system of equations as described in Sec.~\ref{s:exact}.
 In five of the seven cases, the system of equations had a unique solution, which indicated the exact lattice towards which the optimization process had converged.
-The theta images of these exact lattices matched those of the numerically optimized lattices excellently, as shown in Fig.~\ref{f:theta10-16}.
-We conjecture that these five lattices are optimal in their respective dimensions.
+In two cases, more advanced identification methods were needed \cite{pook-kolb24arxiv}.
+The theta images of the obtained exact lattices matches those of the numerically optimized lattices excellently, as shown in Fig.~\ref{f:theta10-16}.
+As sanity checks, we confirmed that the volume of the Voronoi region in each case is $V=\det \bB$ and that the normalized second moment matrix \cite{zamir96} is \eq{ \frac{1}{V} \int_\Omega \bx^T \bx \dx = GV^{2/n} \bI_{n} .} The former condition holds for any lattice (see Sec.~\ref{s:lattices}) and the latter holds for any locally optimal $n$-dimensional lattice quantizer \cite{agrell23}.
+We conjecture that all seven lattices are optimal in their respective dimensions.

 The next step was to investigate if the found lattices are equivalent to any known lattices.
 The theta series proved useful for this purpose too, because having identical theta series is a necessary (but not sufficient) condition for equivalence between two lattices \cite[pp.~xxix, 47]{conway99splag}.
 We computed the theta series of approximately $110$ known lattices in dimensions $10$--$16$, all normalized to unit volume, and compared with the theta series of the found lattices.
 If an identical theta series was found, we verified the equivalence by finding explicit matrices $\bU$ and $\bR$ that transformed one of the generator matrices into the other according to \eqref{e:equiv}.
 The results are summarized in Tab.~\ref{t:results}.